jassercmk1/Two-Simple-Arduino-Uno-Projects/README.md

 4. The LEDs will start cycling through different colors (red, blue, green) in a sequential manner.
 5. The cycle will continue indefinitely until the Arduino board is powered off or the code is modified.

 Feel free to modify the code as needed for your specific requirements.
-Enjoy the LED color cycling display!

 ```
 git clone https://github.com/jassercmk1/Two-Simple-Arduino-Uno-Projects.git